Whether you’ve been in school for a few weeks or you haven’t been back yet, this tip is important!

 - Instruct students on cultivating perseverance, resiliency, and grit.
 (This is ongoing.
 Each new challenge might require it from them.)

-- Your feedback/praise is based on effort, process, and strategies used..
+- Base your praise on effort, process, and strategies used.

 - Failure is looked at in a positive light.
 What can be learned from the error?